top of page

 What you can and can't do without a degree in translation

 But!
-If you dream of doing commercial translation (think websites, product descriptions, marketing campaigns, or email newsletters for big international brands) or subtitle movies and series, you don't need a degree to do so.
+If you dream of doing commercial translation (think websites, product descriptions, marketing campaigns, or email newsletters for big international brands) or subtitling movies and series, you don't need a degree to do so.
 You do, however, need to be good at translation and prove this by doing well on the agency's tests.

 Earning money by translating subtitles for movies and series

-In conclusion, my journey into freelance translation has been pretty amazing.
+That's how I got started!
 It wasn't always easy, and my income varies from month to month, but it has given me the freedom to craft a career on my own terms, despite life's curveballs.
 And as I continue to navigate this ever-changing landscape, I'm grateful for the opportunities it's brought my way.

 bottom of page